Judge Dora L. Irizarry

 Detailed Drafting Rules

-Documents must use Word, 1-inch margins, 12-pt Times New Roman, no kerning.
+Documents must be drafted in Word with one-inch margins, at least 12-point Times New Roman, and no kerning.

 DOCX